sjmclean24/nl-covid19-notification-app-website/en/pers.md

 # {{ page.title }}

-Journalists are kindly asked to contact one of our spokespersons from the the Ministry of Health, Welfare and Sport through the [website]({{ page.vwsLink }}).
+Journalists are kindly asked to contact one of our spokespersons from the Ministry of Health, Welfare and Sport through the [website]({{ page.vwsLink }}).

 Otherwise, please call our contact centre at {{ site.data.translations.phone-action[page.lang] }}.